aclittle096/robot-turtles/README.md

 # Launching the game
 - In the main directory, make sure the game is compiled with `javac Main.java`
-- Then, run the game with `java main`
+- Then, run the game with `java Main`

 # Team
 - [Alexander Little](https://github.com/aclittle096)